Master of Science in Soil Science (MSc)

-Graduate students are eligible for reimbursement from the Graduate Student Travel Fund once per degree program.
-The Travel Fund provides travel support to a maximum of $500 per graduate student.
+Graduate students are eligible for reimbursement from the Graduate Student Travel and Research Dissemination Fund once per degree program.
+The Travel and Research Dissemination Fund provides funding support to a combined maximum of $500 per graduate student.

 Students must submit the following to the Faculty of Graduate and Postdoctoral Studies: